-- (a) Consult with the assigned investigator to determine the current status of any related case and whether further documentation is warranted. - (b) Contact the appropriate prosecutor assigned to the case, if applicable, to ensure the certification or declaration has not already been completed and whether a certification or declaration is warranted. - (c) Address the request and complete the certification or declaration, if appropriate, in a timely manner. - 1.
-The instructions for completing certification and declaration forms can be found on the U.S. Department of Homeland Security (DHS) website. - (d) Ensure that any decision to complete, or not complete, a certification or declaration form is documented in the case file and forwarded to the appropriate prosecutor.
+- (a) Consult with the assigned investigator to determine the current status of any related case and whether further documentation is warranted. - (b) Contact the appropriate prosecutor assigned to the case, if applicable, to ensure the certification or declaration has not already been completed and whether a certification or declaration is warranted. - (c) Address the request and complete the certification or declaration, if appropriate, in a timely manner. - (a) The instructions for completing certification and declaration forms can be found on the U.S. Department of Homeland Security (DHS) website. - (d) Submit a draft of the certification or declaration to the Chief of Police for final review and decision. - (e) Ensure that any decision to complete, or not complete, a certification or declaration form is documented in the case file and forwarded to the appropriate prosecutor.
 Include a copy of any completed form in the case file.